botman/docs/installation.md

 composer require botman/botman
 ```

-This will download the BotMan package and all it's dependencies.
+This will download the BotMan package and all its dependencies.

 <a id="basic-usage-without-botman-studio"></a>
 ## Basic Usage without BotMan Studio